 2: Don’t hide spare keys.
 It is common knowledge that most people will hide a spare key somewhere in their garden, and for this reason most burglars will not hesitate to hunt it down.
 You may think you have found a genius hiding place, however, serial burglars will have had a lot of experience with finding spare keys and may very well find it.
 Giving a trustworthy neighbour, close-by friend, or relative a copy of your key is a good alternative for this problem.

 3: Secure your shed.
 Your house isn’t the only roof that needs keeping safe.
 For most people their garage or shed will house valuable tools – tools that can be then used to break in to your home.
 Ladders are a main concern as, though you may lock your downstairs windows, one open first floor window plus a ladder is an easy entrance for a burglar.
 Similarly, if your shed stores tools such as screwdrivers or crowbars a burglar could easily use these to force a door or window open.
 Once again, getting in to a lock up routine before going to bed could help save your home from a break in.
-Further advice on shed security can be found here.
+Further advice on shed security.

 4: Keep Keys out of sight.
 Many homes will keep their keys on hooks or a table near the front door, which is handy for remembering them BUT also provide another opportunity for burglars.
 There are tools on the market which can enable burglars to reach through letter boxes or pet doors to access your keys, once again allowing for an unforced entry.
 Try using a closed box, or using a different location to store your keys, or a letterbox with brushes that can make it hard for prying eyes to see what’s on the other side of your door.